K505 - Prague, Vienna & Budapest 10 Days / 9 Nights

 This morning, tour the old part of the city to view the Old Town Square, the famous Astronomical Clock, the Jewish Quarter, St. Nicholas Church, Charles Bridge and more.
 Your afternoon and evening are at leisure.

 Travel by motor coach to Vienna, the “City of Waltz.”
 Your time is free to start discovering the city’s delights, from shopping to architecture to pastries.
 Later, enjoy dinner in typical heurigen, or wine tavern, in Grinzig, just outside of Vienna.

 On a morning sightseeing tour, visit the Hofburg Palace, once the seat of the Austro-Hungarian Empire.
 Then view the Belvedere Palace, Prater Amusement Park, the UN Buildings, St. Stephen's Cathedral and other reminders of the city’s Imperial History.
-After a free afternoon at leisure, enjoy an evening Concert of Strauss’s & Mozart’s music.
+After a free afternoon, enjoy an evening Concert of Strauss’s & Mozart’s music.

 Make a guided visit to the Kunsthistorische Museum this morning.
 The museum houses outstanding collections of art, sculpture, coins, armor, musical instruments, and more.
 The balance of the day is free to enjoy Vienna at your own pace.

 Today, journey by motor coach or first class train to Budapest.
 The afternoon is free to explore the “Paris of the East”, shop along the Vaci Utca, nibble a delicious slice of apple strudel, sip an excellent Hungarian wine, or perhaps join one of the optional excursions available.